walnuthanhan/walnuthanhan/README.md

 🌱 With experience in Backend Development, Frontend Development, and Product Management, I am currently looking for full-time Software Engineering roles starting in June 2024.

 🌱 A few facts about me:

   ⚡Computer Science and Studio Art (honors thesis) at Dickinson College.

   ⚡I am passionate about end-user products.
-I have worked to build/enhance a tech mentoring platform, an e-wallet, and an e-commerce website.
+I have worked on a tech mentoring platform, an e-wallet, and an e-commerce website.

   ⚡I have been a dedicated volunteer for educational and non-profit organizations with different roles in product and web development.

+&nbsp;
 <p align="center">
  <a href="https://www.linkedin.com/in/hantrinh/" target="_blank">
   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="Kiara's LinkedIn"/>